When it comes to teaching people to walk again, the cool robotic exosuit you wear while walking a treadmill might not be as helpful as it is cool.

 Step Length and Step Height

 The brain has an internal prediction of each step, and when that prediction is unexpectedly incorrect, it quickly tries to adjust.
 This works to get people to take longer steps, eventually getting them to achieve a normal stride by pushing their legs farther forward when they take steps.
 But current robotic rehabilitation setups don’t do much for step height.
-The extent to which you lift your foot during a step doesn’t mess with your center of balance nearly as much as it does the length of your stride.
+The extent to which you lift your foot during a step doesn’t mess with your center of balance nearly as much as does the length of your stride.
 So even when the exoskeleton pulls people’s feet higher off the ground, their actual walking patterns remain unimproved.

 As robotics become increasingly common in medicine and rehabilitation, it’s important to make sure that the coolest new gadget actually helps people the way it’s supposed to.
 With the insight provided by these researchers, future exoskeletons and robotic tools can be designed in such a way that better helps the people relying on them to walk again.